dpgaspar/Flask-AppBuilder/docs/_build/html/_sources/security.txt

 You have three types of authentication methods

-	- Database type authentications: username and password style that is queried from the database to match, atention this framework does not encrypt (yet...) the passwords.
+	- Database type authentications: username and password style that is queried from the database to match, attention this framework does not encrypt (yet...) the passwords.

 	- Open ID: Uses the user's email field to authenticate on Gmail, Yahoo etc...